Members Only (The Sopranos): Synopsis

 Nearly two years have passed.
-Janice is raising a new daughter with Bobby Baccalieri, who has taken up model railroading as a hobby.
-Meadow continues her relationship with Finn.
-A.J. is now attending college.
-Adriana is remembered by a worrying Carmela.
-Vito is thinner and is now a spokesperson for a weight loss company; he is Tony's best earner and is ambitious.
+Janice Soprano is raising a new daughter with Bobby Baccalieri, who has taken up model railroading as a hobby.
+Meadow Soprano continues her relationship with Finn DeTrolio.
+A.J.
+Soprano is now attending college.
+Adriana La Cerva is remembered by a worrying Carmela Soprano.
+Vito Spatafore is thinner and is now a spokesperson for a weight loss company; he is Tony Soprano's best earner and is ambitious.
 Phil Leotardo, now the acting boss of the Lupertazzi crime family, is taking care of business for the imprisoned Johnny Sack.

 In Brooklyn, Hesh Rabkin and his son-in-law Eli Kaplan are assaulted by Lupertazzi associates.
 Trying to escape, Eli is knocked down by a hit-and-run driver and seriously injured.
 At Hesh's request, Tony tries to reach out directly to Johnny through his optometrist brother-in-law, Anthony Infante, but Johnny is only paying attention to his immediate family's financial troubles.
-Tony, Vito, and Christopher, now a capo in the Soprano family, meet with Phil and Gerry "The Hairdo" Torciano.
-Disputes between Tony and Phil are resolved, and it is explained that the New York associates were protecting Gerry's area and did not know Eli was associated with the Sopranos; they agree to pay Eli $50,000 compensation.
+Tony, Vito and Christopher, now a capo in the Soprano family, meet with Phil and Gerry "The Hairdo" Torciano.
+Disputes between Tony and Phil are resolved, and it is explained that the New York associates were protecting Gerry's area and did not know Eli was associated with the Sopranos; they agree to pay Eli $50,000 as compensation.

-Carmela's construction of her spec house is suspended, due to a "stop order" issued by a building inspector because improper lumber has been used.
+Carmela's construction of her spec house is suspended due to a "stop order" issued by a building inspector because improper lumber has been used.
 Her father, Hugh De Angelis, thinks an inspector he used to know would waive the requirement, but his contact has retired.
 Carmela repeatedly asks Tony to see if he can get the stop order lifted, but he keeps putting it off.